-where POP_i and state factor_i are the population and factor for state i from Table 10.
-To obtain a new state group b-parameter ($b{state group}$), multiply the b-parameter from Table 8 or 9 by the state factor obtained by Formula (5).
-To determine a new state group a-parameter ($a{state group}$), use the following:
+where POPi and state factori are the population and factor for state i from Table 9.
+To obtain a new state group b-parameter (bstate group), multiply the b-parameter from Table 8 by the state factor obtained by Formula (5).
+To determine a new state group a-parameter (astate group), use the following:

-(1) If the a-parameter in Table 8 or 9 is positive, multiply it by the state group factor determined by Formula (5).

-(2) If the a-parameter in Table 8 or 9 is negative, calculate the new state group a parameter as follows:
+- (1) If the a-parameter from Table 8 is positive, multiply it by the state group factor determined by Formula (5). - (2) If the a-parameter in Table 8 is negative, calculate the new state group aparameter as follows: